rust-lang/rust-wiki-backup/Note-getting-started-developing-Rust.md

 ## Downloading and building Rust

-Before you get started, you should quickly review the [Build system notes here](note-build-system) which describes the Make targets among other things.
+Before you get started, you should quickly review the [build system notes](https://github.com/rust-lang/rust/blob/master/Makefile.in#L11) which describes the Make targets among other things.

 ~~~~bash
 git clone git://github.com/mozilla/rust.git